Congratulations! You have a source for raw milk, or maybe you decided to get yourself a sweet family milk cow.

 Raw cow’s milk yogurt keeps for a loooooong time.
 I’ve never had one go “off” before I could get to it.

-For a thicker yogurt try straining it through cheesecloth or making it into Labneh cheese (link coming soon).
+For a thicker yogurt try straining it through cheesecloth or making it into Raw Milk Labneh Cheese – Strained Yogurt Cheese.
 If you will be straining your yogurt remember to SAVE THAT WHEY!
-It is the key ingredient in my Probiotic Mayonnaise and can be used for soaking grains, making fermented beverages and fermenting vegetables!
+It is the key ingredient in my Probiotic Mayonnaise and can be used for soaking grains, making fermented beverages, and fermenting vegetables!